johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-30-azure-devops-consume-private-nuget-artifact-feed/index.md

     echo "dotnet publish --configuration Release --no-restore --output $(Build.ArtifactStagingDirectory)/App /p:SourceRevisionId=$(Build.SourceVersion)" dotnet publish --configuration Release --no-restore --output $(Build.ArtifactStagingDirectory)/App /p:SourceRevisionId=$(Build.SourceVersion)
   displayName: 'dotnet publish'

+- task: ArchiveFiles@2
+  displayName: "Create $(Build.ArtifactStagingDirectory)/App.zip"
+  inputs:
+    rootFolderOrFile: "$(Build.ArtifactStagingDirectory)/App"
+    includeRootFolder: false
+    archiveFile: "$(Build.ArtifactStagingDirectory)/App.zip"
 ```

 And note that after publishing we use the [Archive Files task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/archive-files) to zip up the output of our publishing.

 You may be tempted to use the zip command line utility to make your zip.
 Do not do this.
 I did this.
 I learned, through no small amount of suffering, that there is a problem with this.
-Whilst you can make a zip this way that will be consumed happily by Mac and OSX, when it comes to being deployed to Azure (even if you're deploying to Linux) via zip deploy it will not work.
+Whilst you can make a zip this way that will be consumed happily by Mac and OSX, when it comes to being deployed to Azure (even if you're deploying to Linux within Azure) via zip deploy it will not work.
 I can't tell you why, just that it won't.
 So use the dedicated task.

 ## Summing up